Instant Pot Broccoli Cheese Soup

 This Instant Pot broccoli cheese soup is chock-full of broccoli, carrots, and onions.
 I like it with pieces of vegetable intact but if you want a super creamy soup, you could also puree it with a stick blender.

 Start with the sauté function of your Instant Pot.
 Melt a tablespoon of butter with a tablespoon of olive oil.
 Add the onions and sauté them briefly to soften them up.
 Add four cups of finely chopped broccoli florets and matchstick carrots.
-Add broth, herbs, and seasonings; pressure cook for 4 minutes.
+Stir in broth, herbs, and seasonings; pressure cook for 4 minutes.
 (It will take your Instant Pot about 10 minutes to come to pressure.)

 While the soup is cooking, measure out 2 cups of milk, whisk in a few tablespoons of cornstarch, and shred some sharp cheddar cheese.
 You’ll need three cups (12 ounces).
 Please don’t use pre-shredded cheese!
 It won’t melt nearly as well, due to additives in the cheese.